women-on-rails/ruby-and-ror-questions/ruby_questions.md

 <details><summary><b>Tips</b></summary>
   <p>
-    There are different methods <a href="https://teamtreehouse.com/library/adding-items-to-arrays-2">add elements</a> to an array.
+    There are different methods to <a href="https://teamtreehouse.com/library/adding-items-to-arrays-2">add elements</a> to an array.
   </p>

   <details><summary><b>Answer</b></summary>